The Siege of Hexfall

 Recommended Age: 10+

-The Siege of Hexfall is a fully cooperative board game in which players take the roles of Heroes defending the land of Hexfall from an ever-growing monster invasion.
-Monsters emerge from arcane portals and relentlessly advance toward villages and heroes.
-Players must coordinate movement, manage risk, and make sacrifices to seal portals and defeat the Monster Boss.
+The Siege of Hexfall is a fully cooperative board game in which players play the role of Heroes defending the land of Hexfall from an ever-growing monster invasion.
+Monsters emerge from arcane portals and relentlessly advance toward Villages and Heroes.
+Players must coordinate movement, manage risk, and make sacrifices to seal Portals and defeat the Monster Boss.

 There is no Monster player.
 All monster actions are controlled by the game rules.